RoPP/flake8-pathlib/README.md

 # flake8-pathlib

-A flake8 plugin used to improve use of pathlib module.
+A plugin for flake8 finding use of functions that can be replace by pathlib module.